Oral suction saves lives: why skills matter

 From there, the training needs to focus on suction technique and minimising side effects.
 This includes keeping the patient and their family (if present) informed of what you are doing and why.
 It also requires a clear protocol for preparing yourself for the procedure, such as clinical hand washing and using the right gloves and apron.

-The patient also needs to be positioned correctly, and then you need to make a calm, clear decision on the right type and level of suction to use.
+You also need to position the patient correctly and make a calm, clear decision on the right type and level of oral suction to use.